browserengineering/book/book/animations.md

 [cssfilter]: https://developer.mozilla.org/en-US/docs/Web/CSS/filter

-[^overlap-example]: It's not possible to create the overlapping squares example of this section without something way of moving an element around.
+[^overlap-example]: It's not possible to create the overlapping squares example of this section without some way of moving an element around.
 Real browsers have many methods for this, such as [position].

 [position]: https://developer.mozilla.org/en-US/docs/Web/CSS/position

-The `transform` CSS property in quite general and lets you apply [any linear transform][transform-def] in 3D space, but let's stick to basic 2D translations.
+The `transform` CSS property in general quite powerful and lets you apply [any linear transform][transform-def] in 3D space, but let's stick to basic 2D translations.
 That's enough to implement the example with the blue and green square:[^why-zero]

 [^why-zero]: The green square has a `transform` property also so that paint order doesn't change when you try the demo in a real browser.
 I won't get into